 A contemporary Japanese restaurant on the Honeysuckle Foreshore

-The bright lights of Tokyo city are a long way away from the NSW rural town of Gunnedah, yet for Newcastle's Nagisa Restaurant it's fair to say it's where much of the story begins.
-It's here that Tetsuhiko Namba, the former Teppanyaki chef in Tokyo and Sydney, settled down, farming wheat & cattle and raising his young family.
+The bright lights of Tokyo are a long way away from the NSW rural town of Gunnedah, yet for Newcastle's Nagisa Restaurant it's fair to say it's where much of the story begins.
+It's here that Tetsuhiko Namba, the former Teppanyaki chef in Tokyo and Sydney, settled down, farming wheat and cattle and raising his young family.
 However, not content to hang up the apron, fifteen years later Tetsuhiko decided it was time to get back into the kitchen, this time opening his own restaurant in what happened to be the seaside city of Newcastle.

 Located on the Honeysuckle foreshore Nagisa first opened its doors in 2004 with Tetsuhiko and his son Taiyo gaining a reputation for creating authentic traditional Japanese dishes.

 Today Nagisa has evolved into a contemporary restaurant space that seamlessly merges the elegance and tradition of Japanese cuisine with a twist of modern edgy flavours.

 This modernity is thanks largely to Chef Chris Schofield, Taiyo's best mate from Gunnedah, and his drive to take the menu to another level.